-FBT tucks into some Dinki Di and revs his way through Mad Max.
-One man enters, one man auto saves.
+FBT tucks into some Dinki Di.
+One man enters, one man doesn't leave.

 Games based on films usually fall into two groups; the first, ‘tie-in’ games supporting a movie release – cheap, quick and nasty, there’s a special hell is reserved for them alongside child molesters and those who talk at the theatre (When is that Firefly game coming out?)
 The second, games based on past movies fare better but generally we get less The Warriors, more Jaws Unleashed and middling exceptions such as Enter the Matrix, Die Hard Nakatomi Plaza and Avatar; you had to really love the film to forgive those.
 There is a third way, games acting as spin-offs, but The Thing, Stranglehold, Butcher Bay etc. worked only because they reference the original then do their own thing; but again, for every Alien Isolation there’s an Aliens Colonial Marines.
 And don’t get me started on TV-series tie-ins; 24, X-Files, CSI even The Shield and Sopranos have been digitally ruined.
 Movies based on games don’t fare much better and there’s a reason both fail to emulate the other; the experience.
 Games can be cinematic but they’re not cinema.
 Films can be involving but you’re not involved.
 They should just leave each other alone.